 Posts filed under “Dividends”

-Although markets have already rallied strongly in 2012, the move is still early if current price ratio trends behave similarly to recent history.
+> Although markets have already rallied strongly in 2012, the move is still early if current price ratio trends behave similarly to recent history.
 The chart shows the price ratio of the SPDR S&P Dividend Index ETF (SDY) relative to the S&P 500 (SPY).
-A rising price ratio means dividend-oriented stocks are outperforming (risk-off), while a downtrend suggests the opposite (risk-on).
-Much like a pendulum that swings from fear to hope, investor sentiment goes through cycles in terms of what type of returns are preferred at any moment in time.
+A rising price ratio means dividend-oriented stocks are outperforming (risk-off), while…Read More

 “We remain concerned over their ability to withstand stress in an uncertain economic environment.
 We strongly encourage [that the Fed’ delay any dividends or compensation increases until they can show that their earnings are strong and their assets sound.
 Given the continued uncertainty in the markets, we do not believe it is the right time…Read More